 I’ve been sitting on this post for a very long time, wondering when the best time to actually publish it was.
 See, the original version of these gummy fruits were a huge success.
 That is to say, the post itself was a huge success, ranking as my second most popular post of all time.
 This took me by surprise.
-Don’t get me wrong, my original fruit snacks were very tasty, they just weren’t quite what I had in mind.
+Don’t get me wrong, my original Homemade Gummy Fruit Snacks were very tasty, they just weren’t quite what I had in mind.
 I wanted something like the little chewy fruit snacks you can get at Trader Joe’s or from Annie’s, the kind with no added sugar.
 My first attempt was with gelatin and I realized pretty quickly that it wasn’t going to get me the results I wanted.
 They were delicious, but jelly-ish and required refrigeration to keep from melting into fruity goo.
 So I set about trying to make a more “shelf-stable” gummy fruit.
 And I think I managed that feat.
 But the original post was so darn popular, I didn’t want to mess with its mojo, so to speak.

 But there were quite a few people on Twitter and my blog who expressed interest in the improved version, so I finally decided to bite the bullet and post it.
 A lot of the comments on my original post confirmed for me exactly what I was thinking of using in my second experiment…Pomona’s Universal Pectin.
 Unlike most pectin products, this one can be made with little to no sugar, as it relies on calcium to jell properly.
 I have used it before in sugar free jams, and in fact, I accidentally over-jelled some jam this summer, which is what made me realize it would be perfect for my gummy fruits.
 And since several readers suggested the exact same thing, I knew I was on the right track.